(keep reading to learn what happened)

 Is No Name Saloon from Bar Rescue still open?

-As of 2022, No Name Saloon is still open and serving customers in Edgewater, FL.
+As of 2022, No Name Saloon is generally still open and serving customers in Edgewater, FL, but temporarily closed at this time.

 Reviews for the bar are ok but not great, as it has a 3.5 star rating on both Yelp and TripAdvisor.